 - why is my image zoomed in?

 I know it's quite annoying.
-There will then be two solutions to remedy this:
+There will be two solutions to remedy this:

-- either you bend to your theme and use the appropriate format so that your image is not cropped unintentionally.
+- or you bend to your theme and use the appropriate format so that your image is not cropped unintentionally.

-- or you can make some modifications so that it is the theme that fits your requirements.
+- or you make some modifications so that it is the theme that bends to your requirements.

 I bet you prefer the second solution, don't you?
-But in this article, we will discuss all these points.
+In this article, we're going to cover all of these points.
 Here is the program:

 - 1. How does WordPress manage your images?